X3n0m0rph59/precached/_posts/2017-10-21-Status-Update-2.markdown

 the data in _before_ it is actually needed.
-We also do support a preliminary form of offline prefetching by listing the path of the program binaries of which dependent files shall be kept in memory in the `/etc/precached.conf` file.
+We also do support a preliminary form of offline prefetching by listing the path of the program binaries of which dependent files shall be kept in memory in the `/etc/precached/precached.conf` file.
 Precached will then try to keep all files in memory, that are referenced by the I/O trace log of that program.
 ```
 program_whitelist = [
  "/usr/lib64/libreoffice/program/soffice.bin",
 ]
 ```
-This snippet will keep LibreOffice cached in ram
+This snippet will keep LibreOffice (the binary and all dependent files) cached in ram

 There are two newly written companion executables:
   * iotracectl - manage I/O trace log files